On this page:

 Swinburne is providing disposable face masks (subject to available supply) on campus for staff, students, contractors and visitors who are on campus for approved essential activities.
-Disposable face masks will be available on campus from Thursday 23 July.
 However, we encourage you to supply your own mask where possible.

 Where can I collect a disposable face mask on campus?

-Instructions for making your own face mask can be accessed on the Victorian Department of Health and Human Services website.
+Yes.
+You can find instructions for making your own face mask on the Victorian Department of Health and Human Services website.

 Where can I find more information on face masks and how to wear them?